 The 2020 Stock Market Crash in Numbers

-The Corona Crash was the most aggressive and shocking crash of all, losing 38% in just 5 weeks.
-Luckily due to government stimulus and support, the market recovered in record time, taking just 10 months, to recoup the losses.
+The Corona Crash was the most aggressive and shocking crash, losing 38% in just five weeks.
+Luckily, the market recovered in record time due to government stimulus and support, taking just ten months to recoup the losses.

 What Caused the Stock Market Crash of 2020?